SamarZiadat/Tea-Subscription-Website/README.md

 ### Concept:

-Tea Drop is a website for a business that provides its customer s with an organic tea subscription service.
+Tea Drop is a website for a business that provides its customers with an organic tea subscription service.

 ### Wireframes